 - Bowdlerise: Natsume removed all references to alcohol, presumably since the Super-Deformed look makes this title even more kid friendly than the previous one.
 You still drink alcohol but it's referred to as "soda".
 Coincidentally (or not?) it also makes it more like the first game since it also censored the alcohol references.

 - The Computer Is a Cheating Bastard: Somehow Jamie will always manage to have tons of farm shipments.
-Including in the winter, when no crops can be grown.
+Including in the winter, when no crops can be grown, or during a typhoon or blizzard which prevents the player from leaving the house at all.
 Presumably Jamie is stockpiling huge amounts of crops and then shipping some each day in the winter just to outdo you.